-Truth be told, there are probably more digital money-management tools out there than we can even count.
+Truth be told, there are probably more digital personal finance tools out there than we can even count.

 And while lots of options and means there’s likely a perfect tool for everyone — it also means many people either settle or give up the search before they find the one that’s just right for them.

-Whether you’re looking for financial advice, want to beef up your budgeting, or need a better view of your overall wealth; in this article we’re going to explore some popular financial tools so you can choose the best one for your needs
+Whether you’re looking for financial advice, want to beef up how you’re budgeting your current cash flow, or need a better view of your overall wealth; in this article we’re going to explore some popular personal finance tools so you can choose the best one for your need.

 The Showdown: Personal Capital vs. Mint vs. Kubera

 In the Personal Capital vs. Mint vs. Kubera discussion, your choice will be defined by what you want.

 Financial planning and advice?
 Budgeting help?
 All-in-one wealth and asset tracking?

 Keep reading to learn the key features that make each of these tools unique so you can choose the one that best aligns with your goals.